tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 - **Run a task under a specified user identity.**

-    A task may now run under one of the following user identities:
+    A task may now run under one of the following user identities, specified via the **userIdentity** property on the task resource:

     - A user account with a name that you define.
     - A user account that is created automatically (the auto-user).
-The auto-user can run as an administrative user or as a non-administrative user, depending on how you specify the elevationLevel property.
+The auto-user can run as an administrative user or as a non-administrative user.
+By default, the auto-user runs as a non-administrative user.

     > [!IMPORTANT]
-    > The **userIdentity** property replaces the **runElevated** property in requests that add a task or a task collection, and in responses that get information about a task or that list tasks.
+    > The **userIdentity** property, with its **elevationLevel** property, replaces the **runElevated** property in requests that add a task or a task collection, and in responses that get information about a task or that list tasks.
     >
-    > Note that if you make a request that includes the **runElevated** property to version 2017-01-01.4.0 of the Batch service, the request will fail.
-You must update your application to use the **userIdentity** property instead.
+    > If you make a request that includes the **runElevated** property to version 2017-01-01.4.0 of the Batch service, the request will fail.
+    >
+    > To run as an administrative user, update your application to use the **userIdentity** property, setting the **elevationLevel** property to *admin*.
+    >
+    > To run as a non-administrative user, update your application to use the **userIdentity** property, setting the **elevationLevel** property to *nonAdmin*.
+Since this is the default, you can also omit the setting.
+    >
+    >

 - **Define user accounts across all nodes in a pool.**

-    You can now run a task under a user account that you define by specifying that user account for the **userIdentity** property.

-    You can specify a user account via the **userAccounts** property in requests to Add Pool.
+    You can now run a task under a user account that you define on the pool resource.
+Specify a user account via the **userAccounts** property in requests to Add Pool.
 The **userAccounts** property is returned in responses from Get Pool and List Pool.

+    Once you define the user account, you can specify that user account for the **userIdentity** property in requests that add a task or a task collection.

 - **Request an authentication token from the Batch service to provide to a task when it runs.**

     The Batch service can now provide an authentication token to a task when it runs.
 The authentication token enables a task to issue requests related to the job to the Batch service, without the Batch account keys.
-Currently the authentication token supports operations on the job only.
+Currently the authentication token supports operations on the job resource only.

     To return the authentication token, specify the **authenticationTokenSettings** property in requests that add a task or a collection of tasks.
 The **authenticationTokenSettings** property is returned in responses that get information about a task or that list tasks.